People

 Laura is from Finland.
 Her PhD work studied how endothelial cell growth factors and integrin adhesion molecules regulate vascular barriers.

-Tai is from The Unites States.
-He joined our lab in november 2021.
+Katja is from Estonia.
+She joined our lab in February 2023.

 Open positions